 The Bavarian Graduate School of Computational Engineering (BGCE) is an association of three master’s programs:

 The BGCE honors track, an elite program within the Elite Network of Bavaria, offers additional courses to the most capable and dedicated students in each of the partner’s degree programs.
 The honors-track program strives to advance both scientific education and personal skills of selected students.
-The extra effort, in addition to outstanding performance in the standard master’s program, will be rewarded with excellent networking opportunities and the degree of Master of Science with Honors, a hallmark of outstanding academic achievement.
+The extra effort, in addition to outstanding performance in the standard master’s program, be rewarded with excellent networking opportunities and the designation "with honors", a hallmark of outstanding academic achievement.

 The BGCE is designed to enhance and deepen the studies that are part of the computational programs CSE, COME, and CE.
 An honors board will decide on the application on basis of the student's grade average in the first semester, taking also into account his or her individual background, talents, motivation, and course plans.
 Honors courses start with the second semester.